K4KarolE/31_I_aM_Db_Bee/README.md

     <img src="docs/guide/own_skin.png"</img>
 </div>

-## How to test/save your selected skin without running the scraping engine
+## How to test your updated skin without running the scraping engine
+Scenario: you updated the `BG.png` background picture in an already existing skin
+- Change the skin with the `Skins` button for different one and back to the updated one
-- Change the skin, every skin update triggers the `save & update function` (for the skin only)
+- Every skin change triggers the `save & update function` (for the skin only)
+- Your updated picture should be visible without restarting the program

 ## Alternative start
+Scenario: launching the program without IDE or terminal
 - Look around in the the `docs\launcher` folder, if you want to launch the program from your desktop or from Total Commander`s button section
     - Windows: you can create a shortcut for the `.bat` file
 - Do not forget to change the path and python types according to your system

-## How to use less information/columns from the target sheet
+## How to use less information/columns from the target sheet with one selection
+Scenario: you are native English person, who collects only the English titles of the movies
 - No code:
     - Hide the unwanted columns in the `target excel sheet`
     - Save and close it
     - Run the program
     - [Copy visible cells only](https://support.microsoft.com/en-us/office/copy-visible-cells-only-6e3a1f01-2884-4332-b262-8b814412847e)
-- Code: amend the `functions / excel_sheet.py` file
+- Code: amend the `functions / excel_sheet.py` file to
+    - Reduce the information transfered to the sheet
+    - Alter the location(cells)

+# Modules used, which are part of Python 3
+- datetime
+- json
+- os
+- pathlib
+- shutil
+- sys
+- webbrowser

+## Thank you all who worked on the modules listed in this document!